codinghare5/astro-static-site/src/pages/posts/interview-alternatives.md

 It is a huge myth that all autistic people will excel at a few restricted skills, such as computer programming or boring and repetitive tasks.
-During our work advising employers, we have come across autistic people who
+During our work advising employers, we have come across autistic people who:

--   can easily recognise fraud in financial data,
+-   can easily recognise fraud in financial data

--   are brilliant at understanding a large and complex database,
+-   are brilliant at understanding a large and complex database

--   are brilliant at taking a huge body of written information and analysing it so it can be presented in a way that is easy to understand,
+-   are brilliant at taking a huge body of written information and analysing it so it can be presented in a way that is easy to understand

--   are brilliant at sales (yes, sales!),
+-   are brilliant at sales (yes, sales!)

--   are brilliant at both the back-end design of a system and at creating an intuitive user interface (this combination is extremely rare and valuable),
+-   are brilliant at both the back-end design of a system and at creating an intuitive user interface (this combination is extremely rare and valuable)

--   can tell what is wrong with a motor engine by listening to it,
+-   can tell what is wrong with a motor engine by listening to it

--   are whizzes at learning new software in an area that is familiar to them.
+-   are whizzes at learning new software in an area that is familiar to them

 Unfortunately, it is extremely difficult to ascertain these skills at interview, and often they only come to light when the person is carrying